braeden-kelly/cm25-mfkc/06-Rollouts/README.md

 ## End of lesson

-We will see a visual representation of what we did in the next lesson, [07-Helm](../07-Helm/README.md).
+We will work on installing some new tools in the next lesson, [07-Helm](../07-Helm/README.md).